nxskok/pasias/docs/11-tidying-and-selecting-data.md

 Solution

-The key is two things: the data values are \emph{lined up in columns}, and \emph{there is more than one space between values}.
+The key is two things: the data values are *lined up in        columns*, and *there is more than one space between  values*.
 The second thing is why `read_delim` will not work.
 If you look carefully at the data file, you'll see that the column names are above and aligned with the columns, which is what `read_table` wants.
 If the column names had